AntonKozmin/Password-Generator/README.md

 # Password-Generator
 The small application to generate a password consist a sequence of non-repeating printable characters.

 A set of unique symbols may defined by the user.
-To do this click mouse on the text area.
+To doing that click mouse on the text area.
 Repeating symbols will removed.

 ![Clear Input Area and Typing a custom symbols set](https://1.bp.blogspot.com/-I0u3FVuxX9I/XIfjKFoU3sI/AAAAAAAAHio/UaTe_wwqojMJTBOmTOCVtk1GQ6bfuUqMgCLcBGAs/s1600/output.gif)